 These two lines of code enable output of voltage and sets the voltage at 10000mv, which leads to the stand being off.
 Lowering the voltage to below about 4000mv enables the system to be high power and the light will be at full brightness.
 Gradually increasing the voltage reduces the LED brightness.

-Here we have set GPO3 and GPO4 to 0 which is off.
-Setting both of these to off results in the light stand being controlled by the 'VOLTAGE_LEVEL' on 'VOLTAGE4' above
+SET(GPO3,0) and SET(GPO4,0) switch the specified LED output to 'off'.
+Setting both of these to off results in the light stand being controlled by the 'VOLTAGE_LEVEL' on 'VOLTAGE4' above.

 Turning GPO4 on by setting it to 1, sets light stand to about half power